meerakpa/msds434/README.md

-# msds434
+# MSDS434: Data Science and Cloud Computing
-Weekly Demo Videos
+Weekly Demo Videos for Project and Lectures